barricklab/breseq/src/doc/test_drive.rst

 We're going to use Illumina genome re-sequencing data from a strain that evolved for 20,000 generations in a long-term evolution experiment [Barrick2009a]_.
 This data is available in the European Nucleotide Archive (ENA).
 Go to http://www.ebi.ac.uk/ and search for the accession number: **SRR030257**.
 Then click on the accession number to open the record and download the two data files using the links in the 'ftp' column.

-Move all three of these files into the **tutorial** directory that you created.
+Move all three of these files into the **test_drive** directory that you created.

 2. Run |breseq|
 -----------------------

-Check to be sure that you have changed into the **tutorial** directory and that you have all of the input files (and have uncompressed them).
+Check to be sure that you have changed into the **test_drive** directory and that you have all of the input files (and have uncompressed them).

 .. code-block:: bash